 Find out more after the break.

-Since August 2005, New Orleans, and the Lower Ninth Ward in particular, has received a massive amount of attention, first for the devastating effects of hurricane, then for the vastly disorganized emergency services and now for its recovery efforts.
+Since August 2005, New Orleans and the Lower Ninth Ward in particular has received a massive amount of attention, first for the devastating effects of hurricane, then for the vastly disorganized emergency services and now for its recovery efforts.
 Many foundations have been established in the city to address the needs of residents who have struggled to recuperate the tragic losses after the destruction of homes, communities, and the disruption of everyday life.
-Some of these programs have been government sponsored, like FEMA, while others, like Make It Right, are privately funded efforts to address specific circumstances.
+Some of these programs have been government sponsored like FEMA.
+Others, like Make It Right, are privately funded efforts to address specific circumstances.

 The goals of Make It Right are simple, just take a look at this infographic: regenerate the neighborhood of the Lower Ninth Ward, which not only dislocated a substantial population through the loss of homes, but lost any semblance of stability and security.
 The emotional trauma cannot be measured in the tangible loss of the neighborhood as a result of faulty levees and severe flooding.
 Make It Right, when established in 2007, pledged to build 150 homes that former residents could return to - houses that were designed for their specific needs and that were built to sustain natural disasters.